-Chart 10 shows that there is a wide regional variation in the matter of cost progressivity.
+Chart 10 shows the regional variation in the matter of cost progressivity.
 The United States (excluding Alaska) does not feature cost progressivity.
-A number of the developed countries with concessions and licenses feature cost progressivity, such as for Australia and several provinces in Canada.
+A number of the developed countries and jurisdictions with concessions and licenses feature cost progressivity, such as for Australia and several provinces in Canada.